RankquantRQ

 When everything is "excellent," the word carries no information.
 And there's a second problem hiding underneath the inflation: different reviewers use the same numbers to mean different things.
 One reviewer's 88 is another reviewer's ceiling; one's 3-stars is another's "I liked it."
 Averaging raw numbers across reviewers mixes those private scales together and throws away signal.

-The method, in four steps
+The method, in three steps

 Step 1 — per-reviewer z-score normalization